wavefrontHQ/docs/pages/doc/csp_migration.md

 You should incrementally [reinstall your proxies](proxies_installing.html) to authenticate with the more secure VMware Cloud services access tokens.
 See [How to Replace an Operations for Applications API Token with a VMware Cloud Services Access Token?](csp_migration.html#how-to-replace-an-operations-for-applications-api-token-with-a-vmware-cloud-services-access-token).

 {% include tip.html content="From now on, the users with the **Proxies** service role can create and manage the proxies in your Operations for Applications service.
-New proxies must authenticate with VMware Cloud services access tokens unless used for a [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens."%}
+New proxies must authenticate with VMware Cloud services access tokens unless used for the [limited list of integrations](integrations_onboarded_subscriptions.html#integrations-that-use-operations-for-applications-api-tokens) that still authenticate with Operations for Applications API tokens."%}

 <table style="width: 100%;">
 <tbody>